Hand Tremors - Causes, Types and Exercises

 How do you stop the hands from shaking?

-Try relaxation techniques, avoid triggers like caffeine, perform hand exercises, consider medication adjustments, utilize assistive devices, and manage stress to minimize hand shaking.
+Try relaxation techniques, avoid triggers like caffeine, perform hand exercises, consider medication adjustments, utilise assistive devices, and manage stress to minimize hand shaking.
 Consult a healthcare professional for personalized advice.